On March 16, there were 4,596 cases in the U.S., 11 in Kansas and 0 in Sedgwick County.

 San Francisco went on lockdown, so we talked to Scott’s sister to get the scoop.
 The states of New York and Illinois soon followed.
 With those three areas on lock down, one out of five people in the United States are in “shelter-in-place” mode.

 Thursday, March 19

-I decide to move my work space downstairs.
-I’m set up on the poker table, surrounded by Legos.
-It’s not the best setup.
+I moved my workspace downstairs, since I was told I’m too loud.
+I’m working from the poker table, surrounded by Legos.
+It’s not the best setup. 😐

 I’m contemplating going to the office to get my double monitors, but I’m not sure where I would set those up.
 Scott is set up at the kitchen table.

 It was the first nice day we’ve had with temps in the 70s.
 In the afternoon, I had the bright idea of working on the deck.
 I had a video conference call (again) – which didn’t quite work as the train went by.

 We played Scattergories via FaceTime with Oma & Papa and the Hilgers.

 Friday, March 20

 Scott cleaned out one of our storage rooms and it was the first time I had left the house since Monday.
 I had to pick up the groceries I ordered on Tuesday.
 About a third of my order was “out of stock.”
 I decided to go inside, to see if anything had been stocked since my order was filled.